njfavale/stat385/readme.md

-the adventure is almost done!
+the adventure is almost done